VLSI-r/HDL-Projects/README.md

 My focus here is primarily on V/SV design and verification of common beginner IPs.

-Please feel free to reachout to me on
+Please feel free to reachout on

 LinkedIn : www.linkedin.com/in/mhdomer